Luc-Aka-Evy/Soft-desk/README.md

 There is 5 models in this application **(User, Projects, Contributors, Issues, Comments)**.

-All the fields required to use a requests with this models are in the API documentation.
+All the fields required to use a requests with this models are in the API [documentation](https://documenter.getpostman.com/view/17653278/UVysxFv1)

 # How to use